uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 ***What Just Happened?***

-The `config-server` is a RESTful application.
-There are several REST based endpoints exposed to fetch configuration.
+The `config-server` is exposes several endpoints to fetch configuration.

 In this case, we are manually calling one of those endpoints (`/{application}/{profile}[/{label}]`) to fetch configuration.
 In this case, we substituted our client application `greeting-config` as the `{application}` and the `default` profile as the `{profile}`.
 We didn't specify the label to use so `master` is assumed.
 Because there is no configuration in the git repository, none is returned (the propertySources value is empty).